 Chicago LPN Schools

-Individuals interested in pursuing careers as LPNs can find several Chicago schools offering programs.
+Individuals interested in pursuing careers as licensed practical nurses (LPNs) can find several Chicago schools offering programs.
 This article profiles three that are no more than 35 minutes from the city center and the programs they offer.
 All these programs prepare students to take the NCLEX-PN (National Council Licensure Examination for Practical/Vocational Nurses), which is required to work as an LPN.
 There are also some statistics about each school, such as student population, tuition, graduation rate and the acceptance rate.
 This information is compiled into a table, allowing prospective students to easily compare the schools.

 - City Colleges of Chicago - Wilbur Wright College offers an advanced LPN certificate program.
 It, too, is about 11 miles from downtown.